Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

 3. **Design Cycle** scopes all runs; cap ≤80 per group (not 240 stacked).
 4. Persistence = **2 versions only** (published baseline + finalised).
 No per-edit audit log.
 5. **Simulate = metric delta only**, wired per-row inline (not a footer button).
-6. **Acknowledge = irreversible freeze**, guarded action with a confirm dialog naming who's locked.
+6. **Acknowledge = freeze**, guarded action with a confirm dialog naming who's locked.
+As of 2026-07-15, reversible via Unfreeze (Planner-only) — see Domain glossary.
 7. **3-HW comparison is mandatory for V1** (not deferred).
 Un-pushed runs are discarded (no reject button).
 8. **Reference-plan smart defaults** — carry forward last cycle's finalised plan; only manually pick for new SCs.
 9. **No inline field-level validation on inputs** — "showing a file error is good enough" (shallow validation).